r-devel/r-project-web/md/alt-home/index.md

 title: The R Project for Statistical Computing
 ---

-R is a free software environment for statistical computing and graphics.
-It compiles and runs on a wide variety of UNIX platforms, Windows and MacOS.
+R is an open source programming langage and software environment for data analysis, statistical computing and visualisation.
+It compiles and runs on Windows, Mac OS and a wide variety of linuxes.

 ## Download R

-**R version 3.2.0** (Pumpkin Helmet) was released on 2015-04-16.
+**R version 3.2.0** (Full of Ingredients) was released on 2015-04-16.
 [Release notes](http://cran.r-project.org/doc/manuals/r-release/NEWS.html).

 <table class="table table-hover" id="rtable">
 <thead>